bmnazmul21/nh-related-posts/readme.txt

 Yes, you can edit 'posts_per_page' in 'includes/post.php'.

 = Can I change the layout? =
-Yes, edit the CSS in 'style.css'.
+Yes, edit the CSS in style.css.

 == Changelog ==
 = 1.0 =